SeonghwanSeo/OpenPharmaco/README.md

  <img src="images/logo.png" alt="OpenPharmaco Logo" height="160">

-Open-Source software for ***Fully-automated Protein-based Pharmacophore Modeling*** for the ultra-large-scale virtual screening.
+Open-Source software for Fully-automated Protein-based Pharmacophore Modeling and High-throughput Virtual Screening.

 OpenPharmaco is currently powered by ***PharmacoNet: Accelerating Large-Scale Virtual Screening by Deep Pharmacophore Modeling***, developed by Seonghwan Seo, KAIST.

-If you are terminal user or developer (ex.
-Deep learning researcher), please visit PharmacoNet Project [[github](https://github.com/SeonghwanSeo/PharmacoNet)].
-It provides more functionality.
+If you are deep learning researcher, please visit PharmacoNet [[github](https://github.com/SeonghwanSeo/PharmacoNet)].
+It provides more functions.

 If you have any problems or need help, please add an github issue.